cosminbasca/surfrdf/docs/source/integration/pylons.rst

             def blog_add_process(self):
                 # Create a new Blog object and populate it.
-                # we will use the title as the subject of the Blog
+                # if you do not specify a subject, one will automatically be generated for you
-                # one can use any id mechanism as a uri to make the post unique
+                # in the surf namespace
-                newpost = model.Blog(ns.MYBLOG[request.params['title']])
+                newpost = model.Blog()
                 newpost.dc_created = datetime.datetime.now()
                 newpost.sioc_content = request.params['content']
                 newpost.sioc_has_creator = request.params['author']